martredi/ibm-websphere-liberty-buildpack/docs/framework-jrebel-agent.md

 </table>
 Tags are printed to standard output by the Buildpack detect script.

+For more information regarding setup and configuration, please refer to the [JRebel with IBM Bluemix tutorial][bluemix].

 ## Configuration
 The framework can be configured by modifying the [`config/jrebelagent.yml`][jrebelagentyml] file in a buildpack fork.